Christ Church, Geelong

 On 9 October 1974 the church was listed on the Victorian Heritage Register with the following statement of significance:

 History

 The Geelong parish pre-dates the Diocese of Melbourne and was founded on 7 October 1843, when the Bishop of Australia, William Grant Broughton, laid the foundation stone at the north-east corner of the present nave.
 The church was opened and dedicated on 27 June 1847, and the enlarged church was consecrated on 25 October 1859.
 The church is the only one in Victoria designed by the colonial architect, Edmund Blacket.
 It was enlarged in 1855 by the addition of the transepts and sanctuary.

+In 1941 Walter Charles Kernot, died.
+A memorial mural was commissioned from Christian Waller to "a good churchman" and was created in this church in 1942.

 Christ Church has been given an A Classification by the National Trust and is listed on the (now defunct) Register of the National Estate.